Eddyconnect/alx-pre_course/README.md

-my first readme
+update on  my first readme on how to set up github
-has been updated